Andrea Radasanu, Ph.D.

-In November 2012, I joined the University Honors Administrative team as the Assistant to the Associate Vice Provost.
+In November 2012, I joined the University Honors program administrative team as the assistant to the associate vice provost.
 I am a high-level management support professional who develops, recommends and implements appropriate goals, policies, procedures, assessment and long-term planning related to national scholarships, fellowships and academic awards and recognitions for the University Honors Program’s academically motivated student body.
-In addition to these duties, I serve as the University Honors Program’s liaison to the Office of Scholarships, the Office of Financial Aid and the diverse array of honor societies at Northern Illinois University (NIU).
+In addition to these duties, I serve as the University Honors Program’s liaison to the Financial Aid and Scholarship Office and the diverse array of honor societies at Northern Illinois University.

 Assistant Director of Programming and Communication

 As the assistant director of Programming and Communication, I serve as a spokesperson for the University Honors Program.
 My role is to promote the growth of the honors community through programs, events, and the dissemination of important information to our students, faculty, staff and alumni.
 I work directly with the Honors House in addition to providing opportunities for everyone in the Honors Program.
 I enjoy working with students and am looking forward to this new opportunity.

 Preceding joining the Honors staff, I had a lot of previous experience at NIU.
 I worked as a complex coordinator for four years in Douglas Hall and three years in New Hall.
 All of the years I worked in Housing, I was working with the Honors House as well, so it was a very smooth transition.
 While I was serving as a complex coordinator, I also taught UNIV 101 and have continued.
 Additionally, I worked in the First-and Second-Year experience Office for several months prior to joining the University Honors Program.